1914 Serbien muß sterbien, The Initial Campaigns on the Balkan Front in WWI

-The game-design goal for 1914, Serbien muß sterbien is to produce an enjoyable game from which players can learn a great deal about the campaign and the geography of the theater of war.
-The result is a game that the “WW1 enthusiast” must have and that a gaming connoisseur will enjoy.
+The game-design goal for 1914 Serbien muß sterbien is to be an enjoyable, mentally stimulating game from which players can learn a great deal about the campaign and the geography of the theater of war.

 Designer: Michael Resch